-The parties must submit to chambers courtesy copies of all pretrial submissions by the close of business on the date they are due.
+The parties must submit courtesy copies of all these submissions to chambers.

-8. Final Pretrial Conference: September 14, 2013 at 4:00 p.m.
+7. Telephonic Final Pretrial Conference: June 5, 2013 at 3:00 p.m.

-Lead counsel for each party must appear in person.
+Counsel for plaintiff is responsible for placing the call to chambers.
 Any deposition that has not been filed with the Clerk of Court by the date of the final pretrial conference shall not be used by any party for any purpose at trial.

-9. Trial: September 23, 2013 at 9:00 a.m.
+8. Trial: June 10, 2013 at 9:00 a.m.

 Trial shall be to a jury of seven and shall be bifurcated.
-The parties estimate that this case will take five to ten days to try.
+The parties estimate that this case will take five days to try.
 Absent further order of this court, the issues to be tried shall be limited to those identified by the parties in their pretrial conference report to the court.